Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... d6

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
 4.Bg5.
-Among the most prolific practitioners on the White side are Jan H Timman (11 games), Dorian Rogozenco (9 games), Lluis Comas Fabrego (6 games).
-On the Black side, notable exponents include Mihai Suba (5 games), Paul Keres (4 games), Craig William Pritchett (4 games).
+On the White side, Jan H Timman (11 games), Dorian Rogozenco (9 games), Lluis Comas Fabrego (6 games) top the database.
+Notable Black exponents: Mihai Suba (5 games), Paul Keres (4 games), Craig William Pritchett (4 games).

 Practice on Chessiverse